Carleton-Team-Koala/Scramble/README.md

 #### Join Game

 Clicking "Join Game" will prompt you for a username and a game session ID.
-Input those, and you will also be presented with a screen saying "Start Game"
+Input those, and you will also be presented with a screen saying "Start Game".
+Your username MUST be different than the other players.

 #### Playing The Game